-This site is well related and appropriate in scale to the existing form of development in this location.
-The proposed layout of the site shows that the development would sit neatly within a triangle surrounded on two sites by existing residential uses to ensure that views across open countryside would be retained from the B1172 and the New Road junction at the points where these are currently available through the existing gaps in the high hedgerow.
+This site is well related to the existing form of the village and is appropriate in scale for this location.
+The proposed layout of the site shows that the existing line of residential development along New Road would be continued and would end short of the New Road junction to ensure that views across open countryside would be retained from the New Road junction at the points where these are currently available through the existing gap in the high hedgerow.
 The significant green infrastructure provision in the form of a park to include a wildflower meadow walk, would ensure that attractive open views are provided to the north-west where open countryside currently exists between Hethersett and Wymondham.